Milwaukee Transgender Day of Remembrance: 'We deserve to thrive'

 "We’re struggling here," said Akari Wilder, Diverse & Resilient transgender outreach coordinator.
 "People are not here for us in the ways that they should be, and it’s disheartening."

-Diverse & Resilient helped organize this event.
+Diverse & Resilient helped organize the TDOR event.
 They added security measures, like not allowing large bags, after the shooting at an LGBTQ bar in Colorado Springs.

 "That’s not far away from us, right?
 That’s real.
 Pulse is real," said Wilder.
 "All these situations are very real, and it makes you really think."

-In the end, the group decided not to cancel the event because this day was about them.
-Each face on the window represented a transgender person who was killed in the last year.
+In the end, the group decided not to cancel the event because this day was about them: the 32 transgender people killed so far in 2022.

 Brazil Johnson, Regina "Mya" Allen

-The Human Rights Campaign says so far in 2022, 32 people who are transgender have been killed.
+The Human Rights Campaign tracks transgender deaths across America.
 The majority are women of color, including Brazil Johnson and Mya Allen in Milwaukee.

-"This has honestly been like, one of my worst nightmares," said Elle Halo, Trans-Consulting founder.
+"This has honestly been like, one of my worst nightmares," said Elle Halo, Trance-Consulting founder.

 Halo said it's been a difficult year for the transgender community.